intarchboard/workshop-m-ten/draft-iab-m-ten-workshop.md

 Richard Barnes.
 “What’s In It For Me?
 Revisiting the reasons people collaborate.” {{BARNES}}

 Iain R. Learmonth, Gurshabad Grover, Mallory Knodel.
 “Guidelines for Performing Safe Measurement on the Internet.”
-(Additional rationale)
+(Additional rationale) {{KNODEL}}

 Qin Wu, Jun Wu, Qiufang Ma.
-“Network Management of Encrypted Traffic: Detect it don’t decrypt it.”
+“Network Management of Encrypted Traffic: Detect it don’t decrypt it.” {{WU}}

 ## Classification and identification of encrypted traffic